 It’s a great idea to continually A/B test all your landing pages for different titles, descriptions, calls to action, and even colors, to ensure you’re maximizing your opt-in rate.

 But the most important thing to optimize and test for is the lead magnet content.
-If I badly want free content that you offer, I don’t care too much about the wording of your heading or the color of your page.

-Of course, your success in offering truly useful free content depends heavily on your understanding of your target market:
+It’s crucial to remember that your success in offering truly useful free content depends heavily on your understanding of your target market: